 Instead, Vance mentions throughout the video the diet and exercise program he is using to lose weight.
 The references start out subtle, but eventually become a main focus of the video.
 Andrew calls this an “implied CTA” that generates leads by inspiring viewers to take the next step.

 A great testimonial video needs no call to action.
 It actually should create a moment that inspires people to do the next search … It doesn’t need a button, it just invites people who are so inspired to actually check out the next step of the product.

 For freelancers, consultants, and smaller marketing agencies, you might have to take a slightly different approach to lead generation.
-While you can still build lists using your website and landing pages, a lot of your success will also come from word of mouth and social interactions.
+While you can still build lists using lead magnets on your website and landing pages, a lot of your success will also come from word of mouth and social interactions.

-Being an active member of my favorite communities has lead to me receive leads from other members, because I’m demonstrating expertise in that domain.
+Being an active member of my favorite communities has led me to receive leads from other members, because I’m demonstrating expertise in that domain.

-Nichole says that being an active community member on websites like Growth Hackers has often lead to them becoming a part of the team, responsible for either community management or growth.
+Nichole says that being an active community member on websites like Growth Hackers has often led to them becoming a part of the team, responsible for either community management or growth.